LukasBanana/LLGL/README.md

 The [Android NDK](https://developer.android.com/ndk) with at least API level 21 is required.
 The build script to generate project files is currently only supported on **GNU/Linux** and requires [CMake 3.10](https://cmake.org/) or later and the [Code::Blocks](http://www.codeblocks.org/) IDE.

-*This platform support is currently in an experimental state.*

 ## Installing (vcpkg)